What is a Cryptocurrency Exchange?

 Cryptocurrency Exchange Trading Platforms

-If you’re interested in trading then the trading platforms will be your go-to.
-Most will require identity verification and depending on where you live, maybe a bit more.
+If you’re interested in trading, then the platforms will be your go-to.
+Most will require identity verification and maybe a bit more, depending on where you live.
 These operate like a Forex platform.
-Generally, they are free to join but you will be charged a fee-making deposit, trades and withdrawals.
+Generally, they are free to join, but you will be charged a fee-making deposit, trades, and withdrawals.

 Trading platforms connect buyers and sellers and usually offer a variety of tools and resources for trading and analysis.
-You will be able to place buy and sell orders which are facilitated by the exchange trading platform.
+You can place buy and sell orders facilitated by the exchange trading platform.
 Most platforms will charge a small fee for this service.

 This may present some challenges if you are new to trading and/or cryptocurrencies.
-Because they do so much more than just sell Bitcoin, it can be overwhelming at first.
-But, if you’re intent is to be a crypto-traders, this is the best place and usually, a MUCH cheaper place to buy coins!
+Because they do so much more than sell Bitcoin, it can be overwhelming at first.
+But, if you are intent on being a crypto-trader, this is the best place and, usually, a MUCH cheaper place to buy coins!
 So, if you’re new, we recommend finding a quality crypto Trading and Analysis course with good support from instructors.
 It will not only help you make sense of all the options, but it will also greatly improve the probability of making profits.

 Keep in mind that when selling, you are creating a sell order.
-It may take some time before your coin actually sells.
+It may take some time before your coin sells.
 You are not selling to the exchange.
-You are putting your coin up-for-sale.
+You are putting your coin up for sale.
 It will only sell when a buyer buys it.